-From champagne to Prosecco to Cava, depending on your price point, it’s still possible to toast special occasions on a keto diet.
+From champagne to Prosecco to Cava, depending on your price point, it’s still possible to toast special occasions on keto.

 2. Dry Wines

 Wine has been part of civilization for thousands of years.
 It’s great as a standalone drink or paired with food.
-And with only 2 grams of net carbs per glass, you can’t really go wrong!
+And with only 2 grams of net carbs per glass, you can’t go wrong!

-Drink it with soda, water or on the rocks, it doesn’t matter because a good pure whiskey has no carbs.
+Drink it with soda, water, or on the rocks.
+It doesn’t matter because a good pure whiskey has no carbs.

 4. Dry Martini

-This powerful-tasting drink made out of gin, vodka or both and garnished with a twist of lemon or an olive will always remain as one of the most loved aperitifs ever.
+This powerful-tasting drink made out of gin, vodka, or both and garnished with a twist of lemon or olive will always remain one of the most loved aperitifs ever.

 5. Skinny Bitch

-Think along the ‘Housewives of LA and you’ll get the gist.
+Think along the ‘Housewives of LA, and you’ll get the gist.
 The skinny bitch cocktail is the alcoholic drink that’s taken over GnTs.